 Complaints Handling Procedure

 We are authorised and regulated by the Solicitors Regulation Authority (SRA).
 We are committed to high quality legal advice and client care and aim to offer all our clients an efficient and effective service.
-However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for complaints handling: Nama Zarroug who is a Director on who can be contacted by phone on 01512362224, by email NZ@a-l.law or by post to First Floor, 14 Castle Street, Liverpool, L2 0NE.
+However, if our clients would like to discuss how the service to them could be improved, the level of their bill, or should there be any aspect of our service with which they are not satisfied, we ask them to please contact the person in our firm responsible for complaints Handling: James Roochove, Director by phone 01512362224, by email JR@a-l.law or by post to Astraea Linskills, First Floor, 14 Castle Street, Liverpool, L2 0NE.